HOMS-OSS/ruperf/CONTRIBUTING.md

 Contributing
 ===

 Thanks for considering contibuting to Ruperf!
-Be sure to read the `whitepaper.tex` document before to get an even better idea of the project.
+Be sure to read the [overview](https://HOMS-OSS.github.io/ruperf/docs/overview) to get a better idea of the project.

 Before sending a Pull Request
 ---